rhinobase/hono-openapi/README.md

 - [ ] [TypeBox](https://github.com/sinclairzx81/typebox) (coming soon)
 - [ ] [Valibot](https://valibot.dev/) (coming soon)

-> **Note:** This package doesn't validate the schema, it only generates the OpenAPI specification from it.
+> [!Note] This package doesn't validate the schema, it only generates the OpenAPI specification from it.
 You should use the validation library to validate the data.

 ## Usage